GMMan/st-link-hack/paper/paper.md

 - 0x41: erase page
 - 0x51: immediately write to flash

-It is important to note that the write address is an address in memory space, not relative to the flash base.
+Note that the write address is an address in memory space, not relative to the flash base.
 This is important.
+The write address you sent is also recorded for later.

 We now know how to send data to the bootloader, but what good will a buffer overflow do for us?
 It still doesn't let us write arbitrary memory.
 Well, I'll tell you how we can take advantage of this later.

 ### Overwriting the Stack

-Now knowing how to send data into a buffer, let's look at how we could possibly write memory arbitrarily.
+With sending data to the device out of the way, let's look at how we could potentially write to arbitrary memory locations.

 ![Bootloader mode function](img/4_bootloader_mode.png)